ctsag/chef/doc/vm-setup.md

 ## Warning

-VMWare orders the list of VMs in a weird way, in that the last VM created gets to be the first in the list.
-Take that into account when creating multiple VMs.
+VMWare orders the list of VMs in a weird way, so don't bother trying to add numbers to your VM names to force them to be ordered in a specific way.

 ## First Creen